 I was arrested for DWI, and the police officer confiscated my driver’s license!
 Can I still drive?

 Yes and No. Whenever anyone is arrested for DWI, the police often confiscate that person’s driver’s license.
 The offender not only loses their physical license, but also the ability to lawfully drive for a period of 30 days from the arrest date.
-After that 30 day window an offender may seek reinstatement of their license from the DMV and the return of their plastic license from the Clerk of Court.
+After that 30 day window, an offender may seek reinstatement of their license from the DMV and the return of their plastic license from the Clerk of Court.
 It is possible after 10 days from arrest to get a paper license called a limited driving privilege.
-This requires some steps to be taken by the offender, but does allow you to drive for the remaining 20 days of the 30 day suspension on a limited basis.
+This requires some steps to be taken by the offender but does allow you to drive for the remaining 20 days of the 30-day suspension on a limited basis.

 If I'm stopped and under investigation for a DWI, do I have to take the test?

 No. You have the right to refuse to take the field sobriety tests (e.g. walk and turn, one leg stand, etc.) and you can refuse to provide a breath or blood sample.
 However, there are hefty consequences for these actions.
-A person who refuses to blow in the Breathalyzer at the station loses his or her drivers license for 1 year even if they are found not guilty of the DWI.
+A person who refuses to blow into the Breathalyzer at the station loses his or her drivers license for 1 year even if they are found not guilty of the DWI.
 Refusing to blow can also affect your ability to get a limited driving privilege.
 It is also important to remember that law enforcement can draw blood, without your consent, pursuant to a search warrant.

 Can the fact that I refuse tests be used against me?

 Yes.
 In trial, the state will likely point to your refusal to take sobriety tests as circumstantial evidence of your impairment.
 The argument is, if you were sober, why wouldn’t you take the tests to prove your sobriety?
-There are a myriad of reasons one may reuse the tests and a carefully crafted defense will bring those to the court’s attention.
+There are myriad reasons one may reuse the tests and a carefully crafted defense will bring those to the court’s attention.

 If I'm stopped and the police officer asks to search my car, can I refuse?